-As the largest international Vietnamese film festival in the world, Viet Film Fest showcases the best creative work by and about Vietnamese people.
+As the largest international Vietnamese film festival in the diaspora, Viet Film Fest showcases the best creative work by and about Vietnamese people.
 Viet Film Fest was created in 2003 with a small audience in auditoriums at University of California, Irvine and UCLA.
 Situated in the largest Vietnamese community outside of Vietnam, the festival features films by persons of Vietnamese descent or productions that focus on the Vietnamese experience.
-Now running successfully for over a decade, Viet Film Fest (VFF) has expanded to draw an annual onsite audience of over 5,000 and a global fanbase.
-Viet Film Fest has drawn Academy Award nominated directors from France and Canada, as well as films from Israel, South Korea, Japan, Brazil, and Germany.
+Now running successfully for over a decade, Viet Film Fest (VFF) has expanded to draw an annual onsite audience of over 3,000 and a global fanbase.
+VFF has drawn Academy Award-nominated directors from France and Canada, as well as films from Israel, South Korea, Japan, Brazil, and Germany.
+The festival has also featured films from countries such as Ireland, Argentina, Hungary, the Czech Republic, Norway, the United Kingdom, and Malaysia.
 Through the universal language of film, Viet Film Fest brings together multiple perspectives to expand the scope and horizons of Vietnamese cinema.

 Connecting communities through Vietnamese voices and stories in cinema